pbs-assess/pacea/README.md

 pacea is a data platform containing a variety of data sets.
 We wrangle the data sets behind the scenes to get them into usable formats in R, and provide helpful plotting functions.
-All data sets include documentation regarding the original authors, who should be cited as appropriate.
+All data sets include documentation regarding the original authors, who should be cited and consulted as appropriate.

-Under development – feel free to install and get using, but be aware that code may change.
-We will officially release it in October 2023, after which we will ensure back compatibility with earlier versions.
+pacea will be released on 10th November 2023, and we are still developing and editing it before then.
+So while you can download it before then, it might be best to wait as we are still editing help files, vignettes, code, etc. From 10th November we will document updates to data, new features, and any bug fixes on the NEWS page.
+We will provide a plan for updating of certain data sets.

 # What is in pacea?

 Currently, pacea contains:

--   201,426 records of daily sea surface temperature measurements from 19 buoys.
+-   201,426 calculations of daily sea surface temperature based on data from 19 buoys.

--   outputs from the spatial British Columbia continental margin (BCCM) model
+-   outputs from the spatial British Columbia continental margin (BCCM) model, a coupled physical-biogeochemical model.
+Variables are for 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone, and are given as 27 years of monthly means (from 1993 to 2019).
+The variables are:

-    -   variables are:
     -   dissolved oxygen concentration
     -   pH
     -   salinity
     -   temperature
     -   depth-integrated phytoplankton
-            -   depth-integrated primary production
+    -   depth-integrated primary production.

-    -   for applicable variables these are given for
+    For applicable variables these are given for

     -   sea surface
-            -   sea bottom
     -   0-40 m integration
     -   40-100 m integration
-            -   100 m to the bottom.
+    -   100 m to the sea bottom
-    -   variables are for a total of 40,580 spatial cells across Canada’s Pacific Exclusive Economic Zone
-    -   there are 27 years of monthly means, from 1993 to 2019
+    -   sea bottom.

--   NOAA’s spatial Optimum Interpolation Sea Surface Temperature (OISST) record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats).
+-   NOAA’s spatial Optimum Interpolation Sea Surface Temperature (OISST) record, that incorporates observations from different platforms (satellites, ships, buoys, and Argo floats):

-    -   OISST data are provided as 7-day and monthly means
-    -   from Sep 1981 to Jun 2023.
+    -   provided as weekly and monthly means from Sep 1981 to Jun 2023.

--   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño
+-   9 climatic and oceanographic indices, such as the Pacific Decadal Oscillation and those related to El Niño.

--   estimates of abundances of Harbour Seals and Pacific Hake
+-   estimates of abundances of Harbour Seals and Pacific Hake.

+Plotting and helper functions are provided, and demonstrated in vignettes.

 # Brief examples of some questions that can be quickly investigated